About Remodel Calculators

 Built in the USA for the Trade

 Remodel Calculators is an independently operated site, built and maintained by David Miles in the United States.
-The goal is simple: give US homeowners and contractors honest material estimates based on published standards — and give the contractors who want more a set of professional tools that pay for themselves on the first job.
+The goal is simple: give US homeowners and contractors honest material estimates based on published standards — free, with no signup — and give the contractors who want more an optional set of professional tools.